SpindlySpider/UoP-AI-CW/README.md

 The `main.py` CLI provides a **unified interface** for spider gait generation using two complementary AI approaches:

-- **Genetic Algorithm**: Evolutionary optimization for discovering optimal gait patterns
+- **Genetic Algorithm**: Evolutionary optimisation for discovering optimal gait patterns
 - **Neural Network**: Supervised learning for rapid gait prediction

 With its **interactive menu system**, **flexible configuration**, and **robust error handling**, the CLI enables both researchers and practitioners to efficiently generate, train, and predict spider gait patterns.